 Table of Contents

 Managing cash flow is crucial for every firm, whether you are a rookie or an experienced businessman.
 However, you can’t take your company to the next level by mastering the ins and outs of accounting for your chosen billing model.
 For example, invoice advance payment is one of the most common payment structures.
-Thus it’s essential to know about it if you work in accounting.
+Thus upon taking a closer look it’s essential to know about it if you work in accounting.

-Advance billing is an invoice in which the client is charged before the service is delivered.
+Advance billing refers to an invoice in which the client is charged before the service is delivered.
 It’s the standard method.
-You may ask for money upfront before delivering the items or providing the service.
+You may ask for money upfront before providing goods or services.

 Making payments in advance helps you get your hands on operating cash flow without taking on unnecessary risk.
-If you want to take deposits or total payments in advance, record them as such.
+Record them as such if you want to take deposits or total payments in advance.

 There are a few advantages to advance billing that arrears billing lacks.

 - Before a job begins, cash flow is available to use as seed money.